 Understanding the needs of IoT customers

 IoT customer needs are different from those of ordinary subscribers in two ways:

 - A larger number of SIMs per customer: While a normal subscriber might have one or a few SIM cards to connect different devices, IoT customer can have millions of active SIM cards.
 Much of the value of a targeted IoT offering lies in the ability to manage all these connections in an efficient manner.
 Therefore, IoT customers require tools that can automatically monitor and manage their connections and profiles.

 - Low traffic volumes and low ARPU per SIM: Many IoT applications have low traffic volume requirements, sending only small packets of data to report device status or to control a device.
 Customers are generally not interested in high bandwidth, but are highly sensitive to pricing.
 This calls for new pricing models to accommodate customer needs while protecting your profits.

 To meet these needs, you will need to make changes to your infrastructure so that you can efficiently manage IoT customers, serve their need for control over service use and create compelling offers suitable for this market.

 Key Capabilities for IoT Service Delivery

 - Real-time traffic control: IoT customers need to be in control of their traffic usage.
 With a large number of SIMs per customer, software issues in connected devices can quickly create major traffic volumes.
 Customers need to have access to real-time data on traffic use to prevent technical issues from becoming financial disasters.

-- Advanced policy management: Control over connection parameters must also be in the hands of customers to ensure that devices get appropriate service quality and so that unexpected behavior from devices is handled automatically.
+- Advanced policy management: Control over connection parameters must also be in the hands of customers to ensure that devices get appropriate service quality and so that unexpected behaviour from devices is handled automatically.
 Combined with real-time traffic control, advanced policy management gives your IoT customer firm control over their connections.